Foxiecat/Foxiecat/README.md

 ## Hi there 👋

 My name is Danica, and I am a newly graduated Backend-Developer student!
+I am open to hear any interesting project ideas that I could learn from.

-- 🔭 I’m currently working on my Github profile.
+- 🔭 I’m currently working on random projects while I'm job hunting
+- 🌱 I’m currently learning C/C++
 - 📫 How to reach me: danica.kvilhaug@pm.me

 <!--